MARKET SNAPSHOT: Stock Market Climbs A Second Day, But Still On Track For Weekly Losses

 Read:Why the White House should worry: Special counsels usually result in criminal charges (http://www.marketwatch.com/story/why-the-white-house-should-worry-special-counsels-usually-result-in-criminal-charges-2017-05-18)

-Economic data and Fed speakers: Once again, there are few data points to distract investors from the political roller coaster.
-The first-quarter, advance-services report is due at 10 a.m.
-Eastern Time.
+Economic data and Fed speakers: Once again, there are no data points to distract investors from the political roller coaster.

 St. Louis Fed President James Bullard questioned the need for a June rate hike, citing a slowdown in the U.S. economy during the first half of the year.
 Bullard is not a voting member of the Fed policy committee this year.